jezer0x/blog/_posts/2022-06-30-blockchain-scaling.md

 [^subnet]: subset of validators with one or more common property
 [^solana]: The Solana Sealevel VM is also is also heavily optimized to make us of GPUs and multi-core processing to execute blocks quickly.
 Network propagation of packets is also similarly optimized.
 These techniques could arguably used in other blockchains as well, but they will come at the expense of inclusivity
 [^tpscompare]: You can see the alleged TPS of various chains [here](https://alephzero.org/blog/what-is-the-fastest-blockchain-and-why-analysis-of-43-blockchains/).
+[^merkle]: the state's hash is the root of a merkle tree for most blockchains as of now.
+The "state tree" mentioned in this article are merkle trees.
+Merkle trees are awesome since they allow compact proofs of large data structures (such as the Ethereum world's state Storage).
+You can read about them [here](https://en.wikipedia.org/wiki/Merkle_tree).
+[^zkproof]: ZK proofs are fascinating, but they require a lot of math to get your head around.
+If you're not a math-magician, you can get the intuition behind how zk proofs are possible by watching this [video from Numberphile](https://www.youtube.com/watch?v=5ovdoxnfFVc).